Martand Sun TempleCurrently Open

 Things to Know Before Visiting Martand Sun Temple

-50% of people plan their visit to Martand Sun Temple between 2 PM - 3 PM
+25.32% of people start their Martand Sun Temple visit around 3 PM - 4 PM

 People usually take around 30 Minutes to see Martand Sun Temple